When and where did you start sailing?

 What do you actually do?

 A dinghy differs to a yacht as they are closer to the water where you are sat and there is no downstairs area or space to sleep while on a yacht you are raised above the water and generally have a space to sleep.
 In a dinghy you almost always have to wear a wet suit as the boat is a lot easier to capsize (turn upside down) than a yacht is as yachts have weights on the bottom (Keel) to stop them from capsizing, to stop it capsizing I have to lean my body weight out of the boat which requires lots of leg and ab strength.
 A yacht's mast (Vertical part that the sail goes on) is always up unless it is on a trailer whilst in a dinghy the mast comes up and down easily especially in a Laser as after every use it has to be de-rigged (put down).
-Most sailing dinghies are made for racing especially a Laser as they were invented solely for competition whilst yachts are generally made for leisure but lots are made for racing as well.
+Most sailing dinghies are made for racing especially a Laser as they were invented solely for competition whilst yachts are generally made for leisure, but lots are made for racing as well.
 Dinghies sails are a lot smaller than a yachts but tend to go faster than yachts as they are lighter.
-Sailing dinghies are more maneuverable than yachts as yachts are heavier and therefore harder to turn.
-Dinghies are made for less people such as the Laser is a 1 man boat whilst most yachts are made for multiple people and require good teamwork.
+Sailing dinghies are more manoeuvrable than yachts as yachts are heavier and therefore harder to turn.
+Dinghies are made for less people such as the Laser is a 1-man boat whilst most yachts are made for multiple people and require good teamwork.
 Most dinghies are a lot more physical than most yachts as you have to hike out (lean out of the boat) to keep it up right in strong winds and you have to move quickly to compensate for both wind and waves that would slow you down or give you a speed advantage.

 How many times a week do you train on the water?
 And off the water?